Total transparency: Establishing a culture of trust and respect

-To help her in broadening her green industry knowledge, Sosa says when possible, she likes to accompany the crews out to the jobsite and learn more of the hands-on aspects of the job.
+To help her in broadening her green industry knowledge, Sosa says when possible, she likes to accompany the crews out to the job site and learn more about the hands-on aspects of the job.
 This, she says, gives her insight into what it really takes to perform these jobs and better understand the processes that make them tick.

 As it seems to be with every landscaping company across the country, finding and retaining top-notch employees can prove to be difficult.
 This, Fancher agrees, is why creating an inviting company culture is crucial.

 “I don’t think I’ve met one contractor or one landscaping company or spoke to anybody that is able to keep up with the labor and the demand,” he says.
 “Everyone is behind.”